zombiestruck/Houdini-Register/README.md

 - Register your recaptcha keys from google recaptcha (v3).
 Add your site and secret key here: https://imgur.com/a/RwVCvh1

+- If you are trying to use this register with the AS3 protocol, then change this line: `this.salt = this.AS2_SALT;` to `this.salt = this.AS3_SALT;`.
+If not, just leave it how it is.

 - When running this register, you need your sub-domain to be reverse proxying off port 4444 so that you can visit your registration link directly, instead of having :4444 added at the end of it.
 So edit your nginx configuration, add this line `proxy_pass http://localhost:4444/;`.
 Make sure the default placed line `try_files $uri $uri/ =404;` is removed.
 You can find a similar alternative for apache too.
 If you choose to not reverse proxy, you will have to visit the link via subdomain:4444 (adding :3000 on the end of the URL).
 This is not recommended, although is still possible.
 Make sure you keep your panel files away from your web-server, which means DON'T put them in /var/www/html or /var/www.

 - Optional email activation, you can ignore it and let it not work by leaving activation to 0 in Configuration.js.
 But for it to work, you will need to set activation to 1, you need to be willing to give a working gmail account, probably one dedicated to the CPPS.
 You then need to fill out the following details below: https://snag.gy/PiWmxs.jpg.
 If done correctly, with no error showing in terminal it should send an activation email looking like this: https://snag.gy/P3a8QG.jpg.

-Any issues or suggestions, just email me: root@rsakeys.org
+Any issues or suggestions, just email me: 5@rsakeys.org